AFLplusplus/AFLplusplus/utils/socket_fuzzing/README.md

 This is desock_dup.c from the amazing preeny project https://github.com/zardus/preeny

-It is packaged in afl++ to have it at hand if needed
+It is packaged in AFL++ to have it at hand if needed